Ghostlore: Highways

-The haunted highway is a reoccurring theme in many folklore tales from all over the globe.
+The haunted highway is a recurring theme in many folklore tales from all over the globe.
 One of the best examples from the United States of America is Clinton Road in New Jersey, but there are many others.
 In more rural areas the haunted highway will take on the form of a haunted street, road, or even trails.
 Examples of roads around the globe with attached ghostlore include the Kuala Lumpur–Karak Expressway, A21 Sevenoaks Bypass, and the Tuen Mun Road.